Elisabeth Berry Drago

 Elisabeth (Lisa) Berry Drago is director of visitor engagement at the Science History Institute.
 She also cohosts (with Alexis Pedrick) the Institute’s podcast on the odd and fascinating histories of science, Distillations.
 She was previously a public history fellow at the Institute, where she curated Things Fall Apart (2017–2018) and Age of Alchemy (2018–2021).
 Berry Drago is the winner of a 2018 American Alliance of Museums’ Award for Excellence in Exhibition Label Writing (Things Fall Apart).

 Berry Drago holds a PhD in art history from the University of Delaware, specializing in the representation of science and artisanal work, the history of the print, and artistic identity-making.
-Her forthcoming book, Painted Alchemists, will be the first on the painter Thomas Wijck (1616–1677), whose pictures of alchemists in the laboratory offer new perspectives on early modern science and artistry.
-Berry Drago’s project explores the connections between experimental work and the transformations performed by early modern artists; raw materials, pigments, and studio processes shed new light on the importance of painters to a greater “Golden Age” of discovery.
+Her most recent book, Painted Alchemists (Amsterdam University Press, 2019), is the first monograph on the painter Thomas Wijck (1616–1677), whose pictures of alchemists in the laboratory offer new perspectives on early modern science and artistry.

 In this course Lisa Berry Drago will lead us through the first 150 years of manufactured dyes, offering a behind-the-scenes look at the curation of the BOLD exhibition.

 Our new exhibition takes visitors on a colorful journey through more than 150 years of synthetic dye-making.

 The enduring appeal of tie-dye.

 Experience an era stranger than fiction and more curious than myth.

 What charlatans of the past can teach us about the COVID-19 crisis.

 Baking homemade bread anchors us to millennia-long traditions.